Serverless is the Future

 - Services spin-up, process the request and release resources.

-- The focus of systems design is athe the trigger & event.
+- The focus of systems design are events and triggers.

 - Little or no infrastructure services to manage once deployed.

-- Systems achieve linear performance and cost scaling under load.
+- Achieve linear performance and cost scaling under load.

 The Benefits of Serverless